 - Step 2: Click here to book the ferry (the ferry discount will be shown on the checkout page).

-Behind the house are the heavenly scented rose garden and the colourful herbaceous borders, both enclosed by a deep green yew hedge.
+The heavenly scented rose garden and the colourful herbaceous borders are both enclosed by a deep green yew hedge.
 Nearby the organic vegetable garden has soft fruits and healthy veg, scattered with soft scented sweet peas.
 And in the spring there are blankets of snowdrops, daffodils, primroses and bluebells.